 The best Android phone under $500

-The 6A’s least impressive feature is its screen — a 6.1-inch 1080p OLED with a standard 60Hz refresh rate.
-It’s not bad; it’s just not the best screen you can get for the money.
-The fingerprint sensor under the display is also on the slow side.
-Again, it’s not unusable, but it’s noticeably a beat slower than the best fingerprint sensors out there.
+The 6A’s 6.1-inch 1080p OLED offers a standard 60Hz refresh rate.
+It wasn’t too impressive for the phone’s original $449 retail price, but for under $400 it’s one of the better screens out there.
+Unfortunately, the fingerprint sensor under the display is also on the slow side.
+It’s not unusable, but it’s noticeably a beat slower than the best fingerprint sensors out there.
+Then again, so is the one on the 7A.

-And unlike previous Pixel A-series phones, the 6A doesn’t include the same cameras as the flagships, but that’s okay.
-It uses the same 12-megapixel standard wide camera as the Pixel 5A, which is still a very good camera — especially for the midrange class.
+The 6A uses the same 12-megapixel standard wide camera as many Pixel phones before it, which is still a very good camera — especially for the midrange class.
 The phone’s 4,410mAh battery is on the small side, but overall battery performance is better than its size would suggest.

 The best phone under $300